Common Corpus: The Largest Collection of Ethical Data for LLM Pre-Training: Introduction

-Since 2024, several initiatives have emerged to collect open data with clear licensing and in the English language.
-This includes: C4C, Open License Corpus, a 228 billion token corpus from a mix of public domain texts and open source code under free licenses not requiring attribution~\citep{min_silo_2024}, KL3M, a 1.2 trillion tokens corpus of administrative texts and structured data mostly from the US federal public domain~\citep{bommarito_kl3m_2025}, Common Pile, an ongoing data collection of 1 trillion tokens from a variety of recent sources, including a filtered version of Common Crawl data (Creative Commons Common Crawl)~\citep{kandpal_position_2025}.
-These projects are all monolingual, restricting in effect the reach of open-data language models to the English-speaking audience.
-In contrast, the most ambitious multilingual collection of permissive content pre-dates Large Language Models: C4C (2016), containing 12 million web pages in more than 50 languages filtered by Creative Commons Licenses~\citep{habernal_c4corpus_2016}.
+Since 2024, several initiatives have emerged to collect open data in English with clear licensing.
+This includes: C4C \citep{habernal_c4corpus_2016}; Open License Corpus~\citep{min_silo_2024}, a 228 billion token corpus from a mix of public domain texts and open source code under free licenses; KL3M \citep{bommarito_kl3m_2025}, a 1.2 trillion tokens corpus of administrative texts and structured data mostly from the US federal public domain; Common Pile \citep{kandpal2025the}, a data collection of 1 trillion tokens from a variety of recent sources, including a filtered common crawl (Creative Commons Common Crawl).
+All these projects are monolingual, restricting in effect the reach of language models to the English-speaking audience.
+In contrast, the most ambitious multilingual collection of permissive content predates Large Language Models: C4C contains 12 million web pages in more than 50 languages filtered by Creative Commons Licenses~\citep{habernal_c4corpus_2016}.